jerewill-cisco/intersight-splunk-addon/README.md

+# Transfer of Ownership of the Add-On to Cisco

+As of April 2024, I was no longer employed by Cisco Systems.
+Much discussion has subsequently occurred about the future of this project with the team at Cisco, given their acquisition of Splunk. **As of August 2024, I am working to transfer the Splunkbase listing to Cisco ownership, and they will be conducting any future development.** The 1.3.1 version is my last release and any future releases will be at their discretion and will occur without my involvement.

+According to Splunkbase there have been hundreds of installs to date.
+If you are reading this, please accept my thanks for coming on this journey with me.
+I'm proud of how much I learned and what I was able to accomplish.
+It worked!
+But, I'm a little sad to say that today is the end of this project for me.
+Special thanks to @cgascoig and @cahanson-cisco.

 # Cisco Intersight Add-on for Splunk

 This project came about to fill a gap that I saw in the [Cisco Intersight](https://intersight.com/help/saas) ecosystem.
 How can you get useful data from Intersight into Splunk?
 Since Intersight uses a unique API authentication scheme, simple REST API inputs could not be used.